Guide to Getting Started with Recycle Rally

 As a Rally Leader, you should plan to coordinate the following:

 - Make sure you have enough recycling bins to get started.
-See How to Get More Recycling Bins for help.
+Here are some ideas!

 - Make sure your recycling bins are located in the most effective places.
 See our Bin Placement Guide for the best locations.